source-foundry/Hack/CONTRIBUTING.md

 ### Core

 - **ASCII glyph set**; generally speaking, all source code is limited to ASCII.
 Content/comments/documentation, on the other hand, often includes non-ASCII characters.
 The former gets precendence over the latter.
+- We focus on an accepted **single glyph style** for each glyph in the typeface sets.
+Glyph shape changes that are intended to address our design goals take precedence over changes that are purely subjective in nature.
 - Font-sizes between **8-14 px**, line-height >= 1
 - **Cross-platform**, cross font renderer support on Linux, OS X, and Windows operating systems
 - Usage in **common developer scenarios** (on digital displays): text editors, terminals, embedded as webfont, etc.